MoTahaAboHeiba/E-Commerce-Lakehouse-Using-Databricks/README.md

 ## Orchestration

-The pipeline is orchestrated using **Databricks Jobs** with a three-task dependency graph:
+The pipeline is orchestrated using **Databricks Jobs** with a three-task dependency graph enforcing layer execution order:

 ```
 Bronze_Layer  ──►  Silver_Layer  ──►  Gold_Layer